 Target: 15 to 17-inch screen, Full HD at a minimum, UHD if your budget allows

-Color settings aren’t usually something to be concerned about unless you are planning on some experimentation.
-However, precision is worth considering, so invest in a keyboard and mouse, which can go a long way toward helping you to feel like you have proper control over your software.
+Colour settings aren’t usually something to be concerned about unless you are planning on some experimentation.
+However, precision is worth considering, so invest in a keyboard and mouse which can go a long way toward helping you to feel like you have proper control over your software.

-Video editing can require some very particular specs, and it’s essential to have a basic idea of what a device can handle or whether you need some customization when purchasing a good laptop for video editing.
+Video editing laptops can require some very particular specs, and it’s essential to have a basic idea of what a device can handle or whether you need some customization.
 With the variety that HP® offers, you’re likely to find a device that can create videos that you are proud to share with the world, whether you are a hobbyist or committed to professional video editing.